mattneary/Tarpits-Abstraction/chapters/Computation.md

 Together, these functions are sufficient for designing a list implementation.
 The implementation that comes naturally is known as a linked-list.
-A linked-list is essentially either a pair of an element and a linked-list or `nil`.
+A linked-list is essentially either a pair of both an element and a linked-list or merely `nil`.
 If that is unclear, think of a tree with a fractal structure.
-The tree consists of a leaf and a child tree, which in turn has both leaf and child tree, until the tree ends with `nil` for a child tree.
+The tree consists of a leaf and a child tree, which in turn has both leaf and child tree, until the tree ends with `nil` for its child tree.

 ###Recursion
 Our last definition will be a bit more esoteric, or at least complex.
 We define a